 Some students catch on quickly to blending consonant sounds and those students should continue to practice blends in text, but move on to their next reading goal.
-Other students, especially those with speech disabilities, struggle with blending consonants.
-That’s where these 6 tips for teaching blends can help students that need more repetitions as well as different instructional presentations in order to be successful, confident readers.
+While other students, especially those with speech disabilities, struggle with blending consonants and these 6 teaching blends tips are great for these students!
+As you keep reading you’ll find out how to add more repetition as well as different institutional presentations in order to have successful, confident readers.

 When it comes to blending consonant sounds, it’s best to have several instructional strategies to pull out.
 There are many out there, but these are the strategies I have found to work the best for my students and are the easiest to implement.
 I LOVE easy!